 FIRL is a regulated reinsurance entity which has limited direct employees.
-Rather, employees are predominantly employed by Fortitude International Group Services Ltd., which also provides functional support services such as information technology, operations, actuarial, risk management and legal services.
-The Company also receives support from individuals employed by Fortitude Group Services, Inc., an affiliate.
+Rather, employees are predominantly employed by FIGS, which also provides functional support services such as information technology, operations, actuarial, risk management and legal services.
+The Company also receives support from individuals employed by FGS.